Search With おこみんAI

 🌸 During early spring, it can be quite chilly so please bring an overcoat or something just in case.

-☔ By the end of the rainy season, Shiga Kogen enters its summer season which compared to the rest of Japan, is cool and refreshing.
+☔ By the end of the rainy season in June, Shiga Kogen enters its summer season which compared to the rest of Japan, is cool and refreshing.

 🌻 While in the summery daytime, temperatures can be quite high, though the air is not humid like in Tokyo, Kyoto or Osaka.
 However, it’s advisable, due to the altitude, to bring a light overcoat, as it can be a bit chilly in the morning and evenings.